BetterWayElectronics/ps4-nor-validator/README.md

 		Memory Clock Speed can be adjusted from 400mhz to 2250mhz.
 Underclocking may repair Loadbios and Memory errors!

 		Info on IDU Mode: https://youtube.com/watch?v=HlpjWLbL67Y

-	10 - Regenerate NVS (CID & UNK)
+	11 - Regenerate New NVS (CID & UNK) (Repair Reset Loop/No Power/3BOD/Some UART Errors)

 		Will entirely regenerate and reset your NVS while also retaining important per-console data.
 Will likely fix reboot loops, no power and 3 beep of death issues.
 		Can also likely repair consoles that have sceRegMgrCntlStart or partition mount errors or other obscure UART errors.

 		Will ask for patch options, they're only really important if you're doing an APU change/swap or if the patch failed.
+Yes you can do that!

-	11 - Patch IDATA Keys
+	12 - Patch IDATA Keys

 		Experimental.
 Will corrupt/damage/alter part of your IDATA file, which stores a lot of keys.
 This will be developed further in the future.
+		Banned PSN?
+Give it a go!

-	12 - Upload Only
+	13 - Upload Only

 		If this appears, you have a good connection to my server and you can upload without validating - good if you forgot to do it earlier.
 Does not appear if offline.
 		Can also upload your UART output if you saved it as a .txt file and stored it with your NOR dump.
 I highly recommend doing this for BLOD consoles!

-	12/13 - Validate
+	13/14 - Validate

 		Will scan the entire dump from start to finish and produce a readable validation output in HTML format.
 Becomes option 11 if server is offline.

 ## File Information: ##
-	File MD5: E9A1966E4386421782E567D97C1ABAAA
+	File MD5: 1CE26FED3AD37C54AD8DF569F16FCC1A
 	Technical Support: sendspamhere@betterwayelectronics.com.au

 	System Requirements: